 If your guinea pigs are really friends, you might see them running around the cage together or playing with toys right next to each other.
 After that, the cavies might start playing with each other, and, in such a case, you will understand that it’s not a fight.

 If you didn’t step in at the right time, the guinea pig might bleed to death or may end up in a life-threatening condition.
-Of course, some fights can have a happy ending.
-But you wouldn’t want to take the risk, right?
-Also, the stress from a fight can cause them serious health problems.
+Also, the stress from a fight can cause them serious health problems that can lead to death.

-Have in mind that if you already have a cat or a dog (or you want to adopt one), then getting a guinea pig is not the best idea.
+If you already have a cat or a dog, getting a guinea pig is not the best idea.
 Whenever other animals are around, the poor little thing gets stressed out.
 Moreover, bigger animals can easily hurt guinea pigs.
 If you managed to find a room that the cat or dog don’t have the access to, then it is better to place the guinea pig cage there.

 Step 1: Inspect Their Body for Wounds